Dudley &

 What's CAMRA?

 CAMRA is the Campaign For Real Ale.
 A consumer organisation set up in 1971, with a vision to have quality real ale, cider and perry and thriving pubs in every community.
-This particular festival is run by the Dudley & South Staffordshire branch of CAMRA.
+This festival is run by the Dudley & South Staffordshire branch of CAMRA.

 To see the benefits of joining CAMRA, look to Join CAMRA .